 It was one of the main courses to choose from.
 So we ordered two different ones to try both.
 The fish was garnished with fried pasta, as a reference to the original Bolognese.
-There was also bacon, which dominate the flavor.
+There was also bacon, which dominated the flavor.
 The whole thing was drizzled with olive oil from Tuscany.
 4 eggplants.

 Norway lobster “Nice”/beans/tuna/anchovy

 The second main course of our choice.
 A lobster with tomato espuma surrounded by green bean sauce.
 There was also tuna tartare in the form of a ball surrounded by tomato gel.
 The whole dish was dressed with Italian olive oil.
 3 eggplants.

 Since one of the Tasting Beings does not eat fish and seafood, another main course was suggested off the menu.
 Which was very much to the liking of this Being.
 It was beef with mango gelatin and a blueberry crumble.
 5 eggplants.

 A preview of the main course.
 The leek foam hid porcini cream and sliced pigeon meat.
 It was dusted with coffee powder and sprinkled with coffee oil.
 I liked this combination incredibly much, even though I don’t actually like pigeons.
 Surprising myself, I awarded it with the Happy Eggplant Badge.
 5 eggplants.

 This time already larger pieces of pigeon breast with the addition of savoy cabbage, boletus, Jerusalem artichoke and coffee curry.
 3 eggplants.